near/nearcore/runtime/near-vm-runner/README.md

 This will record when the `_span` object is created and dropped, including the time diff between the two events.

-To get a human readable output out of these events, you can use the built-in tracing subscriber:
+To get human-readable output out of these events, you can use the built-in tracing subscriber:

 ```ignore
 tracing_subscriber::fmt::Subscriber::builder()